ssteele1111/BasinCoolMag/README.md

 2. BMaps_nolr: Magnetic field maps neglecting late remagnetization
 3. RevRates: Mean reversal rates
 4. Revs: Full reversal histories
-5. SuscMaps: Subsampled maps of magnetization within the basin (note that this is subsampled aggressively to storage limitations, so cannot be used to regenerate magnetic fields later.)
+5. SuscMaps: Subsampled maps of magnetization within the basin (note that this is subsampled aggressively due to storage limitations, so cannot be used to regenerate magnetic fields later.)

 Expected output is included in \600km\mag_output_expected\.